-Daniel is a Landscape Designer at Balston Agius, based in our Wiltshire Offices.
+Daniel is a Landscape Designer and Associate at Balston Agius, based in our Wiltshire Offices.

 Originally, Daniel studied Fine Art Sculpture, a catalyst for numerous installations and commissions.
 In 2005 he completed a post-graduate diploma at the Oxford College of Garden Design, and in 2006 received an MA in Landscape Design from the respected Inchbald School of Design.